Types of Hearing Aids

 In-the-Ear (ITE) Aids

-All parts of the ITE aid are contained in a custom shell that fits in the outer part of the ear canal.
+All parts of the ITE aid are contained in a shell that fits in the outer part of the ear canal.
 These aids are larger than completely-in-the-canal aids and, for some people, may be easier to handle than smaller deep-fitting hearing aids.
+Prescription in-the-ear hearing aids utilize custom made-to-fit shells.

 Invisible-in-Canal (IIC) and Completely-in-the-Canal (CIC) Aids

-These aids are contained in a tiny case that is custom fit partly or completely into the ear canal.
+These aids are contained in a tiny case that is custom fit partly or completely in the ear canal.
 They are the smallest aids available and offer some cosmetic advantages.
 Our audiologists can determine if you are a good candidate for invisible-in-canal or completely-in-the-canal technology and further discuss their pros and cons.
+Prescription in-the-ear hearing aids utilize custom made-to-fit shells.

 Open-fit technology keeps the ears open to sound, rather than plugging up the ear with the hearing aid.
 The frequencies that you don’t need amplified travel normally through the ear canal, remaining natural and comfortable, while the frequencies at which you have hearing loss are amplified.
 With an open fitting, sounds at the eardrum arrive directly from both the open ear and the hearing instrument.